nhsconnect/document-store-prototype/README.md

 If you are experiencing timeouts when running `./tasks start-localstack`, it is likely due to the Lima VM not having enough resources allocated to it.
-You can add more resources to the Lima VM by running `colima start --edit` and increasing the number of CPUs allocated and memory usage.
+You can add more resources to the Lima VM by running `colima start --edit` and increasing the number of CPUs allocated to 4 and memory usage to 8GB.